TheMicDiet/chihiros-led-control/README.md

 # create an automatic timed setting that turns on the light from 8:00 to 18:00
 python ./chihirosctl.py add-setting <device-address> 8:00 18:00

+# create a setting for specific weekdays with maximum brightness of 75 and ramp up time of 30 minutes
+python ./chihirosctl.py add-setting <device-address> 9:00 18:00 --weekdays Monday --weekdays Tuesday --ramp-up-in-minutes 30 --brightness 75

-# enable auto mode to activate timed settings
+# enable auto mode to activate the created timed settings
 python ./chihirosctl.py enable-auto-mode <device-address>

 # delete a created setting